treyturner/crawl-docker/README.md

 $ docker-compose up -d
 ```

-This will start the server on port 80 and store your data in a persistent [Docker volume].
+This will start the server on port 80.

 You can stop the server with: